 Once the “X” was created, we then turned the brace over and added 2 Kreg Jigs pockets to each angle.

 TIP: If you plan on staining the gate, stain the pocket hole plug first before installing them.
-We did not and because of the glue they did not stain in all places, giving us an uneven stain on them.
+We did not and because of the glue, they did not stain in all places, giving us an uneven stain on them.

-We did this by using 3.5 inch cedar pickets cut to the length of the bottom panel (4 sides).
-We attached them with glue then nailed them into place using 1.25 inch finishing nail (it’s better to use stainless steel nails but if not use galvanized).
-After the front of our gate looked like this.
+We did this by using 3.5-inch cedar pickets cut to the length of the bottom panel (4 sides).
+We attached them with glue and then nailed them into place using 1.25-inch finishing nails (it’s better to use stainless steel nails but if not, use galvanized).

 To install the gate, we placed our spring hinges onto the gate.
-Then we placed a 2×4 scrap board on the ground and placing the gate on top of the board.
+Then, we placed a 2×4 scrap board on the ground, resting the gate on top of the board.

-Anyone else need to build a new gate?
+Are you ready to build a new gate?
 I hope this tutorial will help you!